Terms & Conditions

 8.2 Where we have used the words “includes” or “including”, or “for example”, these words do not have a limiting effect.

-8.4 We will send bills and notices to the last postal address, fax number or email address you have given to us.
+8.4 We will send bills and notices to the last postal address or email address you have given to us.
 You must tell us if you change any of those contact details.

 8.5 You must not transfer your rights or your obligations under this agreement to any other person without first getting our written consent.
 We will not unreasonably withhold our consent.